23rd Ohio Infantry Regiment

 The 23rd Ohio Infantry Regiment was an infantry regiment in the Union Army during much of the American Civil War.
 It served in the Eastern Theater in a variety of campaigns and battles, and is remembered with a stone memorial on the Antietam National Battlefield not far from Burnside's Bridge.

 The regiment later became noted for its many up-and-coming politicians.
 Future presidents Rutherford B. Hayes and William McKinley served in this unit, as did future U.S. senator and associate justice of the United States Supreme Court Stanley Matthews and Robert P. Kennedy, a future U.S. Congressman.
 Other notable officers included James M. Comly and Eliakim P. Scammon, both of whom became influential nationally after the war.
 Harrison Gray Otis, the famed owner and publisher of the Los Angeles Times, also fought with the 23rd Ohio during the war.

-Organization and service

-The 23rd Ohio Infantry Regiment was organized at Camp Chase (Columbus, Ohio) and mustered into duty on June 11, 1861, as a three-year regiment.
-Its 950 enlistees were originally led by Col. William Rosecrans.
-In July, after training and drilling, the regiment departed for western Virginia, where it served for several months, helping to restore that portion of Virginia to the Union.
-The 23rd was attached to Jacob D. Cox's Kanawha Brigade and served throughout much of the war in what became the IX Corps.
-The unit saw heavy action during the Battle of South Mountain, where Colonel Hayes was wounded in an attack on the slopes near Fox's Gap.
-Within a week, the regiment fought at Antietam in the fields southeast of Sharpsburg, Maryland, before returning to duty in West Virginia.
-It was again heavily engaged in Philip Sheridan's 1864 Valley Campaign.
-The regiment mustered out in July 1865.
+All told, before the regiment was mustered out at war's end, it had seen five generals serve in it.